superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 Our component takes input content, produces vector embeddings from it, assesses its parts - in our case, sentences - and provides a user-friendly visual display of the results.
 And you can build it right within your web browser.

 In our tutorial, we will take a user input text, split it into sentences, and derive vector embeddings for each sentence using TensorFlow.js.
-To assess the quality of our embeddings, we will generate a similarity matrix mapping the distance between vector pairs all together as a colorful heatmap.
+To assess the quality of our embeddings, we will generate a similarity matrix mapping the distance between vectors as a colorful heatmap.
 Our component enables this by managing all the necessary state and UI logic.

 Let's take a closer look at the our component's parts.